 - International candidates must obtain a valid visa from the U.S. State Department after being awarded the Fellowship; the visa is normally sponsored by MIT.

 Semi-finalists for the fellowship program will be notified by email by April 1, 2017 and Skype interviews with program administrator Bettina Urcuioli will be scheduled for all those wishing to continue further in the process.
-All documents and the interviews will be reviewed by a panel of judges including KSJ director, Deborah Blum, KSJ associate director, David Corcoran, Undark magazine editor, Tom Zeller Jr., and a a selected panel of nationally known science journalists.
+All documents and the interviews will be reviewed by a panel of judges including KSJ director, Deborah Blum, KSJ associate director, David Corcoran, Undark magazine editor, Tom Zeller Jr., and a selected panel of nationally known science journalists.